ms/buildtogether.tech/rules-change/index.md

 9. Learn how to run meetings.
 :   You don't have to be a great public speaker, but you won't accomplish much
-    if you don't know how to run a meeting <span x="important"/>.
+    if you don't know how to run a meeting <a section="important"/>.

 10. Celebrate when you can, grieve when you need to.
 :   [Burnout][thirdbit-burnout] is an occupational hazard for everyone trying to